Cardiovascular and Pulmonary Physical Therapy Elsevier eBook on VitalSource (Retail Access Card), 6th Edition

 - NEW!
 Updated content reflects the latest research and clinical practice in the field.

-- NEW!
-Enhanced eBook version is included with print purchase, which allows you to access all of the text, figures, and references from the book on a variety of devices.
+- NEW! eBook version included only with print purchase allows you to access all the text, figures, and references, with the ability to search, customize your content, make notes and highlights, and have content read aloud.

 - NEW!
-Video clips, interviews with authors and other experts in their fields, and more are included.
+Video clips, interviews with authors and other experts in their fields, and more are available in the eBook version included only with print purchase.

 - NEW!
 Expanded contributions from experts from multiple countries maximize the validity of content.